 - Select a start date: Pick the exact day you want your power turned on, aiming for at least a few days before your actual move-in.

-- Create your online profile: Establish a login with your email address so you can easily manage your monthly statements and monitor your account.
+- Create your online profile: You must create a secure Black Hills Energy login to manage your transfer, access your monthly statements, and monitor your household usage seamlessly.

 Fees, Deposits, and Customer Guarantees

 Budgeting for a move means preparing for standard upfront utility costs.
-You will likely encounter a Black Hills Energy deposit requirement when establishing your new account.
+You will likely encounter a deposit requirement when establishing your new account.
 These deposits vary by state and customer profile, but are generally based on the home’s historical energy usage or your personal credit score.
 Fortunately, you may get this fee waived by providing a letter of good credit from your previous utility provider.
-It is also wise to familiarize yourself with their standard late payment penalties and potential reconnection fees if an account falls past due.
-The company provides outage restoration updates through their outage tools and local communications to keep your home safe and comfortable.
-If you ever smell gas or suspect a leak, evacuate the area immediately and call their emergency line at 800-694-8989 instead of waiting for standard customer service.

 |---|---|